weblab-workshops/skeleton/README.md

 - Change the Server Client_ID for Google Auth (auth.js)
 - Change the Database SRV for Atlas (server.js)
 - Change the Database Name for MongoDB (server.js)
+- Add a favicon to your website at the path client/src/public/favicon.ico
 - Update this README file ;)

 ## How to integrate into your own project